 Dentists are strongly advised to regularly review the capacity of patients being treated under such certificates and to review the treatment being given under the Act.

-Nothing in the Act precludes a doctor or dentist providing care to a patient in a medical emergency.
+Nothing in the Act precludes a doctor, dentist or DCP providing care to a patient in a medical emergency.
 Treatment of unconscious casualties should not be delayed to allow certificates to be completed.